Purgatori: Prelude to Vampire Wars

 Returning to the United States, she began to come across traces of Dracula.
 She set off to find him, and finally tracked him down in his castle.
-They made love, Dracula swearing his loyalty to her.
+They had sex, Dracula swearing his loyalty to her.

 Purgatori returned to the USA again, and set about trapping Evil Ernie, the lover of her enemy Lady Death.
 In the middle of a battle, she appeared through the blood of Mary Young, with whom she still had a link, and knocked out and kidnapped Chastity, taking her to Los Angeles where she had already recruited The Faithless One — now calling himself The Saviour — to do her work.
 While The Saviour was setting up Ernie, Purgatori scanned Chastity's mind to find out about her history, and took her to a lesbian bar for purposes of pleasure.
 Purgatori sensed the Saviour had failed in his plan, and she took Chastity with her, attacking Ernie herself.
 She got inside his mind and discovered his ability to shape reality, but before she could take action, his Cyber Dead attacked the house and destroyed it, forcing her to flee.
 Her probing would have disastrous consequences for Ernie.
 She was in fact, the direct cause of his death.

 She travelled to the ruins of New York, seeking the blood of the Fallen Angels.
 Here she encountered Metatron (named after the angel), and met Blattidae (named after the cockroach), who told her of an ancient Prophecy that detailed her life history and told of her return to Goddesshood.
 In her battle with Metatron, she began to have doubts about whether she would ever be more than just a common vampire, but after beating him she realised that part of the problem was that she had been wasting her time with lesser creatures like him and should have been aiming higher.
 She left New York to Blattidae, most of her army having been crucified by Metatron, and began plotting her Ascension.

 Travelling to Necropolis, she found it in ruins and was attacked by Rubicante, Rath's brother.
 Knowing of her abilities he decided to test her, and teleported her to the nightmarish world of Trandaemonium.
 Beating off an attack by the freaks that inhabited the world, she scented Lady Death here, and tracked her down.
 Lady Death pretended she didn't want to fight, then used her sword to fight for her — Nightmare swallowed Purgatori, who was well versed in magic and Blood Alchemy and made the sword submit to her will, allowing her to escape.
 She was ready to fight Lady Death again, but realised that if she didn't leave Transdaemoniium immediately, she never would.
 Taking the blood energy from Nightmare she left, returning to Earth where a war between the vampire clans was under way.